lawrennd/fynesse_template/README.md

 poetry run flake8 fynesse/
 ```

+### Next Steps After Setup

+1. *Update project metadata* in `pyproject.toml`:
+   - Change the project name and description
+   - Update author information
+   - Modify the repository URLs

+2. *Customize the framework*:
+   - Implement your data access logic in `fynesse/access.py`
+   - Add data assessment functions in `fynesse/assess.py`
+   - Create analysis functions in `fynesse/address.py`

+3. *Configure your environment*:
+   - Edit `fynesse/defaults.yml` for your data sources
+   - Create `fynesse/machine.yml` for local settings
+   - Add your data files to the project

+4. *Start development*:
+   - Write your first test
+   - Implement your data pipeline
+   - Document your analysis process

 One challenge for data science and data science processes is that they do not always accommodate the real-time and evolving nature of data science advice as required, for example in pandemic response or in managing an international supply chain.
 The Fynesse paradigm is inspired by experience in operational data science both in the Amazon supply chain and in the UK Covid-19 pandemic response.

 The Fynesse paradigm considers three aspects to data analysis, Access, Assess, Address.